 Some remix competitions are ran independently (at the time of writing this, I was a sponsor of a remix competition run by Heroic Recordings and Cymatics).
-Others are run through a platform like Beatport Play.
+Others are run through a platform like Splice.

 There isn’t a huge amount of difference between independent competitions and platform-based competitions, but you can expect a lot more competition (heh) with the latter as well as a voting system.

-We’ll cover the intricacies of remix competitons (and advice for winning them) in chapter 6.
+We’ll cover the intricacies of remix competitions (and advice for winning them) in chapter 6.
 This chapter is about gathering material, so where can you find remix competitions to gather material from?

-A social network for musicians and also a popular remix competition host, Indaba can be a great way to get your hands on good material.
+A social network for musicians and also a popular remix competition host, Indaba was a great way to get your hands on good material.

 Remix Comps aggregates all major remix competitions (and smaller ones) so you can find them all in one place.